This article was originally published in November 2019. Updated November 2020.

-The run-up to Christmas is supposed to be ‘the most wonderful’ time of year.
+The run-up to Christmas is supposed to be ‘the most wonderful’ time of year - even in 2020 with all its challenges.
 Seasonal songs blast from every speaker, stuffing yourself with mince pies is actively encouraged and drinks are flowing.
 Everyone seems* a little bit merrier than they were in November.

-But the pressure to party more than usual, and to be in a month-long good mood, can leave you feeling hard up and a bit deflated.
-The change of pace to our normal routines, and the short, dark days and gloomy weather, can be especially challenging, whether you suffer from mental health issues or not.
-It’s also one of the most expensive months of the year, which can bring out anxiety in the best of us.
+But the pressure to make this year more special than ever has the potential to leave you feeling hard up and a bit deflated.
+The change of pace to our normal routines, and the short, dark days and gloomy weather, can be especially challenging at the best of times, whether you suffer from mental health issues or not.
+It’s also one of the most expensive months of the year, which can bring out anxiety in all of us.

 We get it, and it’s okay not to be okay - even at Christmas.
 Fortunately, there are a few things you can do to look after yourself (and your bank balance) this December.

 *Seems, not always is.

 Almoston finding the perfect gifts to give at Christmas.
 When friends and colleagues are discussing how much they’ve spent on their loved ones, the pressure to go big can hit hard.
 But those close to you would probably rather you didn’t blow your budget showering them with gifts - especially if 2020 has been a tough year financially.
 That said, the act of giving is scientifically proven to , so watching someone unwrap a present they love is a foolproof way to put a smile on your face.

 The word ‘DIY’ might bring back memories of that box you made out of pasta and silver paint when you were six, but it can actually make for a very thoughtful gift.
 Homemade photo albums tend to go down well with older relatives, or you could make a friend a hamper full of their favourite foods.
 It’s the thought that counts, after all.